-The TOE product allows for a maximum of configuration possibilities defined by the customer order following the market needs.
-For example, a TOE product can come in one project with the fully available SOLID FLASH[TM] NVM1 or in another project with any other SOLID FLASH[TM] NVM -size below the physical implementation size, or with a different RAM size.
-And more, the user has the free choice, whether he needs the symmetric cryptographic co-processor SCP, or the asymmetric cryptographic co-processor Crypto2304T, or both, or none of them.
+The TOE products enable for a maximum of configuration possibilities defined by the customer order following the market needs.
+For example, a TOE product can come in one project with the fully available SOLID FLASHTM

+NVM1 or in another project with any other SOLID FLASH[TM] NVM -size below the physical implementation size, or with a different RAM size.
+And more, the user has the free choice, whether he needs the symmetric co-processor SCP, or the asymmetric co-processor Crypto2304T, or both, or none of them.
 In addition, the user decides, whether the TOE comes with a free combination of software libraries or without any.
 And, to be even more flexible, various interface options can be chosen as well.
 To sum up the major selections, the user defines by his order:

-- the available memory sizes of the SOLID FLASH[TM] NVM and RAM - the availability of the cryptographic coprocessors - the availability and free combinations of the cryptographic libraries - the availability of the Flash Loader - the availability of the HSL - the availability of various contact based interface options - the possibility to tailor the product by blocking on his own premises (BPU)
+- the firmware identifier - the available memory sizes of the SOLID FLASH[TM] NVM and RAM - the availability of the cryptographic coprocessors SCP and Crypto@2304T - the availability and free combinations of the cryptographic libraries ACL-1, ACL-2 and SCL - the availability of the Flash Loader - the availability of the libraries HSL-1 or HL-2 - the availability of the CIPURSETM Cryptographic Library - the availability of the libraries MCS -1 or MCS-2 - the availability of various interface options - the possibility to tailor the product by blocking on his own premises (BPU) - the possibility to apply the PIN letter in combination with the Flash Loader